Classic Films for Senior College

 Fridays • 8 classes • 3/25-5/13 • 8:30 AM – 12:00 PM

 Class size 5-50 students

-This 8-week course consists of an analytical and fun discussion group exploring the relative merits of selected top-rated classic films as determined by the American Film Institute (AFI), British Film Institute (BFI), and prior classes.
+This course consists of an analytical and fun discussion group exploring the relative merits of selected top-rated classic films as determined by the American Film Institute (AFI), British Film Institute (BFI), and prior classes.
 Films are critiqued by participants.
 Class members are encouraged to suggest movies and lead discussions.
-The 8 movies for this semester are: Show Boat, 1953; Modern Times, 1936; The Big Sleep, 1946; The Black Narcissus, 1947; Tootsie, 1982; E.T. – The Extra-Terrestrial, 1982; AMISTAD, 1997; and Life is Beautiful, 1997.
+The 8 movies for this semester are: Jazz Singer, Gentleman’s Agreement, The Third Man, African Queen, High Noon, Prime of Miss Jean Brodie, Strictly Ballroom, and The Usual Suspects.

 From Wikipedia, the free encyclopedia